 • Schweppes Tonic Water

-• Carbonated Water, Sugar, Citric Acid, Acidity Regulator (Sodium Citrate), Flavourings (Including Quinine), Sweetener (Aspartame, Acesulfame K).
+• Carbonated Water, Sugar, Citric Acid, Acidity Regulator (Sodium Citrate), Flavorings (Including Quinine), Sweetener (Aspartame, Acesulfame K).
 Contains a source of Phenylalanine.

 • Izze Sparkling Blackberry